 Each student will submit a proposal which develops the hypothesis to be tested and describes the manner in which you will test your hypothesis.
 Important: You need to make sure that your project is feasible.
 Please discuss your topic with me at least a week before you start writing your proposal.
 You can do this either by coming to office hours, talking to me after class, or emailing me.
 A good/feasible proposal requires: (1) Making sure you can answer your question using the tools we learn in class and (2) Having the data required to test your hypothesis (enough variables and observations).
-You need a minimum of 50 observations for your paper.
 Your proposal should include: (a) an introduction that motivates the project, (b) a description of your sample, (c) a description of each variable, (d) information on sources you will use for data, (e) for each independent variable you must provide the economic analysis that underlies your prediction about the effect of the independent variable on your dependent variable.